nnielsen209/CSCI4250-Group7/README.md

 - **Fit and Proportion**: How well your clothes fit
 - **Accessories**: Completeness of your look

+## Artifial Intelligence
+Artifical Intelligence was utilized in the creating a prototype to work around and improve on later.
+There are still future additions to be made, artifial intelliegence is not being used to view the photos being uploaded.

 ## Browser Compatibility

 Works on all modern browsers including: